alexandrospetkos/quad/simulation/README.md

  Updates available at https://github.com/maestrakos/warp

- The code has been tested using Processing version 3.5.4 , this sketch is part of warp (Waste Allocation & Recognition Project) placed under CC-BY.
+ The code has been tested using Processing version 3.5.4 , this sketch is part of warp_kinematics placed under CC-BY.